 Dear Arizona Taxpayer,

-Senate Bill 1275, the Truth in Spending reform bill, has passed the House Appropriations Committee and will soon go to the House floor for a final vote before going to the desk of Governor Jan Brewer.
-We need to start now to make sure that Governor Brewer’s policy advisors understand how important Truth in Spending is for budget transparency and fiscal restraint in Arizona.
-(You can read more about Truth in Spending at the bottom of this post.)
+Senate Bill 1275, the Truth in Spending reform bill, has passed the House Appropriations Committee and now needs to get to the House floor for a final vote before going to the desk of Governor Jan Brewer.
+You can read more about Truth in Spending at the bottom of this post.

 More action items:

 1) Use our Action Page to send emails to your House members